25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Don't forget to see your mailbox as a potential buyer will see it.
+Don't just stick your mailbox post into the ground and leave it all alone in the dirt or grass.
 If it's a plain Jane, dress it up with a mix of plants.
 Try evergreens like compact inkberry holly Gem Box, assorted perennials and colorful annuals like ColorBlaze Lime Time coleus or Luscious Berry Blend lantanas.
-Choose sun lovers for a spot that gets full sun.
+Choose sun-loving or shade-loving plants for the front of the house, depending how much sun the mailbox gets.

 Encore Azalea 'Autumn Carnation'